-Of course, new high quality speakers and equipment don’t mean a thing if you do not have an integrator that has the ability to EQ and test the audio quality to make sure you are getting the best sound possible.
-Many businesses overlook this critical process and find that even with top of the line equipment, they still end up with poor sound.
+Of course, new high-quality speakers and equipment don’t mean a thing if you do not have an integrator that has the ability to EQ and tests the audio quality to make sure you are getting the best sound possible.
+Many businesses overlook this critical process and find that even with the top of the line equipment, they still end up with poor sound.
 Often, all that is needed is a professional audio video installer to make the proper adjustments in order to get the most from an existing system.

 There are many benefits of having a professional integrator come in and design a system specifically for you.
-They have the tools to make sure that you will have the correct coverage pattern for the audio.
+They have the tools to make sure that you will have the correct coverage pattern for the commercial audio system.
 A professional installer will do the necessary tests to make sure that the equipment proposed will give the customer the performance desired.

 The video part of the design is always the most visible because of the nicer displays and projectors that are now available but don’t make the mistake of not putting just as much thought into a good commercial audio system.
 Both are essential to giving a business a creative leg up on the competition.